 - Paint in various colors

 The antlers that inspired me were from Craftberry Bush.
-I ended up doing a lot of research on making antlers from clay and ended up loosely following a couple of tutorials.
-I ended up using metal coat hangers instead of sticks.
+I did a lot of research on making antlers from clay and ended up loosely following a couple of tutorials.
+Many tutorials called for sticks, but I decided to use metal coat hangers to create my antlers instead.
+Below is what I did.

 I cut the coat hangers and shaped them into three different “antler-like” shapes.